calipersjs/calipers/README.md

 # Benchmarks

 As with all benchmarks, take these with a grain of salt.
-You can run the benchmarks on your own hardware: `node benchmark/index.js`.
+You can run the benchmarks on your own hardware by cloning benchmark repository: https://github.com/calipersjs/benchmark.

 These benchmarks are running 500 iterations of each method  on the 123x456 PDF, PNG, and JPEG with a concurrency setting of 50.
 They were run on a Mid-2014 13" MacBook Pro with a 2.6 GHz Intel Core i5.